 ALEX PAXTON

 Composer.
-Improvising-trombonist.
+Jazz-trombonist.

 “In a dark, time this music will make you smile . . .This is the most joyous sound I’ve heard in ages!”